nginxinc/docker-nginx/modules/README.md

-It's possible to extend a mainline image with third-party modules either from your own instuctions following a simple filesystem layout/syntax using `build_module.sh` helper script, or failing back to package sources from [pkg-oss](https://hg.nginx.org/pkg-oss).
+It's possible to extend a mainline image with third-party modules either from your own instuctions following a simple filesystem layout/syntax using `build_module.sh` helper script, or falling back to package sources from [pkg-oss](https://hg.nginx.org/pkg-oss).

 ## Usage